TomMonks/des_sharing_lit_review/README.md

 ```
 * `binder` - contains the environment.yml file (des_review) and all dependencies managed via conda
 * `_config.yml` - configuration of our Jupyter Book
-* `content` - the analysis notebooks and markdown arranged by introductory, methods and results chapters.
+* `content` - the analysis notebooks and markdown arranged by introductory, methods, results, and PRISMA reporting checklist chapters.
 * `data` - directory containing data files used by analysis notebooks
 * `LICENSE` - details of the MIT permissive license of this work.
 * `README` - what you are reading now!